tuxagon/dotfiles/README.md

 ```bash
 $ ./setup/neovim.sh
 ```
-_For iTerm2, ensure the Option key works correctly for moving between panes after setup_
+_For iTerm2, ensure the Option key works correctly for moving between panes after setup.
+Ensure the Caps Lock key is mapped to Option and the iTerm profile has Left Option set to ESC+._

 3. Install oh-my-zsh